jigx-com/jigx-docs-examples/docs/Components/event.md

 :::VerticalSplitItem
 The jig displays the event on the calendar.
 We immediately see what time the meeting will take place, where it will take place and which people will attend.

-**Examples:
+**Examples**:
-**See the full example using static data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/event/static-data/event-of-meeting/event-of-meeting.jigx" target="_blank">GitHub</a>.&#x20;
+See the full example using static data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/event/static-data/event-of-meeting/event-of-meeting.jigx).
-See the full example using dynamic data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/event/dynamic-data/event-of-meeting/event-of-meeting-dynamic.jigx" target="_blank">GitHub</a>.&#x20;
+See the full example using dynamic data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/event/dynamic-data/event-of-meeting/event-of-meeting-dynamic.jigx).

-**Datasources:
+**Datasources**:
-**See the full datasource for static data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/datasources/events-and-calendars/event-training.jigx" target="_blank">GitHub</a>.&#x20;
+See the full datasource for static data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/datasources/events-and-calendars/event-training.jigx)
-See the full datasource for dynamic data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/datasources/events-and-calendars/event-training-dynamic.jigx" target="_blank">GitHub</a>. &#x20;
+See the full datasource for dynamic data in [GitHub]("https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/datasources/events-and-calendars/event-training-dynamic.jigx)
 :::
 ::::